goldford/FIPEX_with_DCI_Website/README.md

 <!-- blank line -->
 <a href="https://www.youtube.com/watch?v=CncOLLe6Org"><img src="./assets/images/youtubeimage.png" scale="0" width="400px%"></a>
 <!--[![Watch the video](./assets/images/youtubeimage.png)](https://www.youtube.com/watch?v=CncOLLe6Org)-->

+The Fish Passage Extension for ArcGIS 10.4 (FIPEX) with the Dendritic Connectivity Index (DCI) is a toolset for assessing the individual and cumulative effects of watercourse obstacles on the connectivity of river systems.
+FIPEX offers the ability to quantitatively assess the effects of real or anticipated barriers.

 The following are the main features:
 1.	<b>Summarize river quantity affected by one or many barriers</b>, where habitat affected may be defined as: